APEX-Searcher: Refining Credit Assignment with Subgoaling for Agentic Retrieval-Augmented Generation: Methodology

-Each sub-question $s_i\in S$ is processed sequentially by the Execution Agent.
-Before processing, a Reference Resolution step is performed, where any placeholders in $s_i$ are substituted with the concrete answers from the accumulated knowledge base $K_{acc}$.
-We show the pseudo-code of sub-questions processing in Algorithm \ref{algorithm2}.
+Each $s_i\in S$ is processed sequentially by the Execution Agent.
+A \emph{Reference Resolution} step first substitutes any placeholders in $s_i$ with concrete answers from $K_{\text{acc}}$.
+The agent then runs the iterative loop below (Algorithm~\ref{algorithm2} in Appendix~\ref{sec:appendix_algorithm}).
+The complete set of prompts used by the Execution Agent (knowledge sufficiency check, query generation, and continuation decision) is listed in Appendix~\ref{sec:appendix_prompts}.